This Is My Dirt (album)

 This Is My Dirt is the eighth studio album by American country music singer Justin Moore.
 It was released through Valory on October 11, 2024.
 Its title track and "Time's Ticking" were released as singles.

 Content

 Moore co-wrote all 12 tracks on This Is My Dirt, and it was produced by longtime collaborators Scott Borchetta and Jeremy Stover.
 It marks the first record Moore has utilized his band instead of studio musicians, and the album features collaborations with Randy Houser, Blake Shelton, and Dierks Bentley.

 Singles

 The album's title track was released as the lead single on November 17, 2023.
 It reached a peak of number 4 on the Billboard Country Airplay chart.
-"Time's Ticking" will be released on November 11, 2024, as the album's second single.
+"Time's Ticking" was released on November 11, 2024, as the album's second single.
 Originally a collaboration with Dierks Bentley, a solo version was issued for the radio release.